mattheww/gomill/gomill_docs/settings.rst

 can be specified at the top level of the control file.

-The :setting:`board_size` and :setting:`komi` parameters must be given for all matchups (either explictly or as defaults); the rest are all optional.
+The :setting:`board_size` and :setting:`komi` parameters must be given for all matchups (either explicitly or as defaults); the rest are all optional.

 .. caution:: a default :setting:`komi` or :setting:`alternating` setting will
    be applied even to handicap games.